supercollider/supercollider/README_WASM.md

   run in the browser as well
 - [Processing](https://processing.org/) may also be an interesting option to communicate with scsynth.wasm.

+OSC messages towards the server must be passed as binary [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) argument to `scsynth.sendOscMessage`.

-One passes OSC messages to scsynth.wasm via a JavaScript function The interface is available through `scsynth.oscEndpoint.send` for sending OSC messages to the server and `scsynth.oscReceive` for receiving messages from the server which can be set to a callback accepting the binary content of an OSC message as its sole parameter.
+OSC messages from the server can be received as `Uint8Array` via a JS callback under `scsynth.oscReceiver` which takes the byte array as its sole argument.

+It is possible to construct and parse OSC messages via `new scsynth.OscMessage()` and `scsynth.parseOscMessage(byteArray)` - see `scsynth_demo.js` for its API.

 ## Source Code

-The main additions to the SuperCollider C++ source code are the classes `SC_WebAudioDriver` (file `server/scsynth/SC_WebAudio.cpp`) and `SC_WebInPort` (in file `server/scsynth/SC_ComPort.cpp`), implementing the Web Audio API driver bridge and the OSC replacement respectively.
+The main additions to the SuperCollider C++ source code are

+- `SC_WebAudioDriver`, located in `server/scsynth/SC_WebAudio.cpp`, implementing the Web Audio API driver bridge
+- `SC_WasmBinding` located in `server/scsynth/SC_Wasm.cpp` providing the ability to pass and receive binary OSC messages to scysnth via JavaScript and
+- `server/scsynth/SC_WasmOscBuilder.cpp` which implements a basic OSC builder and parser using [oscpack](https://github.com/RossBencina/oscpack) which gets exposed to JavaScript.

 Throughout, conditional compilation is done by preprocessor `#ifdef` and `#ifndef` statements using the symbol `__EMSCRIPTEN__`.
 In the file `server/scsynth/CMakeList.txt`, the symbol to look out for is `EMSCRIPTEN`.

 Currently, dynamic heap growth is disabled, as it implies a couple of problems with sharing memory between WASM and JavaScript
 (address pointers may change).
 That is, the total heap size is specified at build time.
 This is done in the `CMakeList.txt` with